arthurmezaonik/portfolio_project_5/README.md

 1. Navigate to "Settings" and scroll down to "config vars".

     - That’s where you would store sensitive data that needs to kept secret.
-On my case my file SECRET_KEY, DATABASE_URL, CLOUDINARY_URL.
+On my case my vars SECRET_KEY, DATABASE_URL, CLOUDINARY_URL, EMAIL_HOST_PASS, EMAIL_HOST_USER, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET.

-2. Click "Reveal Config Var", in the field key I entered the CREDS word and in the value field I copied the content as past there.
+2. Click "Reveal Config Var", in the field key I entered the vars word and in the value field I copied the content as past there.

 ### App Deployment